openfheorg/openfhe-logreg-training-examples/README.md

 moving to the full-scale `(X_norm_32764, y_32764)`

 `reduceDataset.py` subsamples the dataset to make the number of true cases and false cases to be equal.

+# Contributors

+These examples were mainly developed by Ian Quah, with some contributions/suggestions from Ahmad Al Badawi, David Bruce Cousins, and Yuriy Polyakov.

 # Acknowledgments